Click on any of the following links for information:

-- The Fresh Start will go into effect after the eligible student has passed all registered coursework (minimum of six or more credit hours required) in the semester they return with a 2.0 GPA for the courses attempted.
+- The Fresh Start will go into effect after the eligible student has passed all registered coursework (minimum of six or more credit hours required) in the semester they return with a "C" grade or higher for the courses attempted.
 The following notation will appear on the transcript at the end of the semester in which the Fresh Start goes into effect: "Student Granted Fresh Start".

 - The Fresh Start Grade Point Average (GPA) will include all grades earned at the end of the first semester back at SUNY Broome.
 No grade (A through F) awarded prior to re-admittance will be included in the new cumulative GPA.

 - All prior grades and coursework will remain on the record.
 However, only prior credits from courses in which the student received a grade of "C" or better can be applied toward the degree.
 Credits from courses in with a "C-" or "D" cannot be applied toward the degree.

 - The Fresh Start option, once granted, cannot be rescinded; can only be used once; and cannot be applied to a previously granted degree.

 - The granting of a Fresh Start applies only toward progress to the degree, and does not restore financial aid eligibility or change academic standing.
 All credits attempted and earned before and after the award of a Fresh Start apply to financial aid and academic standing, including Competitive Health Science Rank; therefore, a student may have one GPA that applies toward the degree major and graduation, and another GPA that applies to financial aid eligibility, competitive health science rank, academic standing.